GLOBAL MARKETS-Dollar plunges in broad selloff, stocks rebound

 Sentiment shifted toward worry that the monthly U.S. nonfarm payrolls report on Friday will be weaker than expected after several lackluster economic data points this week.

-Economists polled by Reuters expect 170,000 jobs to have been added to the U.S. economy in May.
-The unemployment rate is seen holding at an almost 4-1/2-year low of 7.5 percent.
+Economists polled by Reuters expect 170,000 jobs to be added to the U.S. economy.
+The unemployment rate is seen holding at an almost 4-1/2 year low of 7.5 percent.

 The market's bias remains "to the downside given all the nervousness ahead of the report tomorrow," said Leo Grohowski, chief investment officer at BNY Mellon Wealth Management in New York.

-Versus the yen, the dollar was getting crushed, earlier falling more than 3 percent to 95.98 yen, a six-week low.
-The dollar later traded at 97.09, off 1.99 percent.
+Versus the yen, the dollar was getting crushed, earlier falling more than 3 percent to 95.98, a six-week low.
+The dollar later traded at 97.20, off 1.88 percent.

 Coming into this week, speculators in the yen had a net short position of more than 99,000 contracts, the biggest such short position this year, according to U.S. Commodity Futures Trading Commission data.